 |associative||(a ⊕ b) ⊕ c = a ⊕ (b ⊕ c)|

 We can prove the above laws using algebra, starting with the algebraic definition of exclusive-or in terms of and, or and not.
-Students of algebra know that algebraic proofs can be hard.
-To prove the equivalence of two expressions, you have to find a path through a maze of algebraic substitutions.
-With only two values in the Boolean system, it is frequently easier to simply use a truth table.
+Algebraic proofs can be hard because you have to find a path through a maze of algebraic substitutions.
+With only two Boolean values, it can be easier to use an exhaustive proof expressed as a truth table.

 There are two laws of Boolean algebra that have no precedent in numerical algebra, DeMorgan's laws.
 These complete the story of the symmetry of and and or that is apparent in the basic laws given above.